 A built-form addendum was adopted by Council at its meeting of 20 February 2017 in the CiS04 Sydney Metro Planning Study built form section (16MB).

 Council welcomes any comments or enquiries regarding the Planning Study or Sydney Metro project as it applies to the North Sydney LGA.
-Please contact Brad Stafford of Council's Strategic Planning department on 9936 8100.
+Please contact Gavin McConnell of Strategic Planning on 9936 8100.